ttm/ttm.github.io/_posts/2015-12-01-resume-doctorate.markdown

 Wednesday || 09  ||| review with collabs
 Thursday  || 10  ||| review with collabs; evaluate the pertinence of further documents and the monograph

+To this should follow final adjustments with other interested parties and maybe some delivery to peer review journals.

 ### Further notes